biothings/biothings.api/docs/doc/studio.rst

 .. image:: ../_static/homeempty.png

-Let's have a quik overview of the different elements accessible through the webapp.
+Let's have a quick overview of the different elements accessible through the webapp.
 At the top, different tabs give access to the main steps involved in building a BioThings API.
 We'll get into those in more details while we create our new API.
 On the right, we have different information about jobs and resources: